prsephton/paintmixer/README.md

 conversion does not always perfectly describe the pigment quantities in a typical paint mixture.

 It will sometimes be impossible to match a target colour from a given palette.
 Typically, a basic palette contains red, blue and yellow with black and white.
-From such palettes it is impossible to reproduce pure primaries such as cyan or magenta.
+From such palettes it is not possible to reproduce pure primaries such as cyan or magenta.

 ## Running PaintMixer